 - Consider sending regular e-newsletters.

 - Use social media such as Facebook, Instagram and Twitter to provide updates on business developments, new product launches, achievements and awards.

 - Respond to customer contact quickly and efficiently.
 This will make them feel their feedback is appreciated and acted upon.

-- Greet your customers as if you are pleased to see them.
+- Show your customers you are pleased to see them.
 Learn their names, and use them.

 - Be polite, friendly and positive.
 Smile, make eye contact and look and sound enthusiastic.
 Speak clearly.

 - Use physical contact.
 Shake hands when appropriate.

 - Show a personal interest.
 There is almost always time to discuss non-business matters.
 Be a good listener.

 Make customer communication part of your after-sales service